-ii.
 Option B

-For the first 4 weeks of leave, the University will pay 100% of regular salary.
+For the first 6 weeks of parental leave, the University will pay 100% of regular salary.

-- (b) Other Benefits (Inapplicable to Short-Term Employees) - An Employee who takes a pregnancy and/or parental leave pursuant to this Article 16.06 is entitled to continue to participate in all pension and health benefits plans, as may be applicable, including Extended Health, Dental and Basic Group Life, for the duration of the leave(s), provided the employee continues to contribute their normal share of the cost of these benefits, including pension contributions. - ii) Any Employee wishing to continue participation in any of the Employee-paid benefits, as may be applicable, such as Long-Term Disability (LTD), Optional Life insurance, and Accidental Death & Dismemberment (AD&D) insurance, must notify Human Resources Services of this decision in advance of the commencement of the leave and arrange for the payment (e.g. payroll deduction) of the Employee's normal share of benefit premiums. - iii) An eligible Employee who commences a statutory leave during the notice period under Article 17 may elect to suspend the notice period for purposes of Article 17 until the date their leave is scheduled to end, following which the balance of their notice period will resume.
+(b) Other Benefits (Inapplicable to Short-Term Employees)

+- i) An Employee who takes a pregnancy and/or parental leave pursuant to this Article 16.06 is entitled to continue to participate in all pension and health benefits plans, as may be applicable, including Extended Health, Dental and Basic Group Life, for the duration of the leave(s), provided the employee continues to contribute their normal share of the cost of these benefits, including pension contributions. - ii) Any Employee wishing to continue participation in any of the Employee-paid benefits, as may be applicable, such as Long-Term Disability (LTD), Optional Life insurance, and Accidental Death & Dismemberment (AD&D) insurance, must notify Human Resources Services of this decision in advance of the commencement of the leave and arrange for the payment (e.g. payroll deduction) of the Employee's normal share of benefit premiums. - iii) An eligible Employee who commences a statutory leave during the notice period under Article 17 may elect to suspend the notice period for purposes of Article 17 until the date their leave is scheduled to end, following which the balance of their notice period will resume. - iv) SUB amounts for all pregnancy and/or parental leaves will be adjusted if wage increases are applied during the period when an Employee is receiving SUB.